ericwindmill/flutter-by-example-www/content/lessons/basics/build_context.md

 relation to this `build context`.

 #### The Gotcha

+With the scaffold, Flutter does give us a nice way to solve following problem...

 When creating some widgets, such as a snackbar, you have to grab the nearest Scaffold context so that Flutter knows how to paint the snackbar, since